 Monitoring Music Rankings & IP in Google Search ResultsApril 27, 2020

-Many artists, musicians and even streaming platforms know that tracking and optimizing their search result can be very powerful for driving fan interactions, attendance, streams and viewing of on and offline performances.
-If you are trying to track music related queries, or stay on top of your online reputation, that can be hard.
+Many artists, musicians, and even streaming platforms know that tracking and optimizing their search results can be very powerful for driving fan interactions, attendance, streams, and viewing of on and offline performances.
+If you are trying to track music-related queries or stay on top of your online reputation, that can be hard.
 There are not great tools for reporting on many of the things that happen in a search result, especially if they are part of the Knowledge Graph.

 To solve this problem, MobileMoxie created a tool to auto-capture and archive results like this – called Search Engine Results Pages or SERPs for short.
 It is especially good at showing you what these types of results, like Knowledge Graph, Featured Snippets, Map Packs, App Packs and other Google results that rank at the top of the page, often called Position Zero, and representative of what we call Entity-First Indexing.
-By using the SERPerator, you can see changes over time, and even monitor legal and illegal use of intellectual property, if it is ranking in Google.
+By using the SERPerator, our Google SERP checker, you can see changes over time, and even monitor legal and illegal use of intellectual property, if it is ranking in Google.
 This tutorial will teach you how to do that.
 This tutorial focuses on the subscription-version of the tool, which allows you to track changes over time, but you can also test mobile search results one at a time in the free version of the tool.

 Music results can be impacted by the country or language of the searcher, but this is something that the SERPerator can handle.
 Don’t forget, the SERPerator works for testing in most countries in the world, so if you are reaching audiences in different countries, it might be a good idea to set up multiple tests for each country or major location.
 If you want to test in multiple countries or different languages, you can use the ‘Saved Reports’ screen to replicate and add countries and/or languages to the test.

 Ranking well and driving traffic for music-oriented queries can be quite difficult – especially when Music Knowledge Graph results are present.
 Musicians and their promoters can use traditional SEO rankings to drive traffic and awareness, but there may also be opportunities to influence the content in the Knowledge Graph.
-The first step to optimizing your presence in the Knowledge Graph or monitoring your visibility in search results, is setting up a system to help you evaluate and compare real search results over time using the MobileMoxie SERPerator.
+The first step to optimizing your presence in the Knowledge Graph or monitoring your visibility in search results is setting up a system to help you evaluate and compare real search results over time using the MobileMoxie SERPerator.
 Remember, MobileMoxie subscribers can archive and track these results over time and have unlimited SERP tests for mobile and desktop searches in the tool.
 We hope that this tutorial has been helpful in getting you to the next level of Search Engine Optimization!